elunna/nerfhack-changelog/README.md

 ### Withering attacks
 * Ported from xNetHack and EvilHack
 * Withering is a nasty new attack that will give the player the "wither" status temporarily.
-While withering you will lost 1HP per turn.
+Whilst withering you will lost 1HP per turn.
 * If you are already withering and the new wither attack is strong enough, it will also drain some of your maximum HP, making this threat quite insidious.
 * Withering can be cured by quaffing holy water, praying, or invoking the Staff of Aesculapius.
 * Any item that grants extrinsic disintegration res also grants withering resistance (black dragon scales, shield of integrity)